Spanish Sahara: Beginning

 Since the 18th century, Spanish fishermen from the Canary Islands had been coming to the shores of Western Sahara, where fish are plentiful.
 At the end of the 19th century, several Africanist societies, like the Spanish Association for the Exploration of Africa, were formed to explore and colonize this still largely unknown territory.
 These associations formed a lobby group to put pressure on the Spanish government of Canovas de Castillo to provide government assistance to their ventures.
 They were assisted in this by large business interests, who hoped to capitalize on the trans Saharan caravan trade and exploit the fishing resources of the coast of Rio de Oro.
 They also received support from King Alfonso in the form of a donation.
-Despite his personal misgivings regarding the venture, due to the political pressure exerted by these groups, De Castillo proceeded to claim the Saharan coast at the Congress of Berlin.
+The Spanish also feared the French in Arguin or the British North West Africa Company may claim the region and undermine Spanish interests in Morocco and the Canaries.
+Despite his personal misgivings regarding the venture, due to the various reasons above, De Castillo proceeded to claim the Saharan coast for Spain at the Congress of Berlin.